 The Fair Labor Standards Act requires businesses to pay employees for all hours they are suffered or permitted to work.
 This standard, “suffered and permitted to work,” has been interpreted to include unapproved time worked by employees.
-It is frustrating, but unfortunately it is the law.
+It is frustrating, but unfortunately, it is the law.
 Failing to pay employees for this unapproved time can lead to wage claims and intrusive administrative investigations.
 And remember, as the U.S. Department of Labor or similar state agency is poking around your time records, if they find anything else amiss, they will pursue those additional claims against you as well.

 So what recourse do you have for employees who work unauthorized time?
 The answer is counseling and discipline.
-Although you can’t refuse to pay employee for working unapproved time, you can counsel them and discipline them for doing so.
+Although you can’t refuse to pay employees for working unapproved time, you can counsel them and discipline them for doing so.
 Providing notice to employees about working unauthorized time in employee handbooks and other policies related to working hours go a long way to discourage the behavior and give you a basis for taking disciplinary action when necessary.
 For more information, read our blog post Unapproved Hours Worked and Time and Attendance Policies

 Hiring all temporary workers as independent contractors